Italian 19-year-old Jannik Sinner reaches Miami Open final - WTMJ

 “I love a challenge,” Andreescu said, “and I know she’s going to challenge me on Saturday.”

-His matchup against the No. 7-seeded Bautista Agut was a contrast in styles, with Sinner bashing away from the baseline and gradually wearing down his counterpunching opponent.
+Sinner’s matchup against the No. 7-seeded Bautista Agut was a contrast in styles, with Sinner’s overpowering groundstrokes gradually wearing down his dogged opponent.

-Sinner caught a break at 3-all in the second set, when Bautista Agut let a ball go on break point, and it landed on the line.
-Sinner went on to hold, and broke in the final game of the set to even the match.
+Sinner went on to hold and broke in the final game of the set to even the match.

 Down a break in the final set, Sinner rallied again and closed out the win with one last crushing groundstroke to break at love.